Clinton-Davis/peninsulaballet/README.md

 ---

 ## Deployment
-I hosted this site using GitHub pages, GitHub pages are part of GitHud.
-It is deployed directly from the *master* branch or any * other branches* of your choosing.
-The beautiful thing about using GitHub Pages is that is updates the feed as you *git push* changes to brach you are using to deploy.
+I hosted this site using GitHub pages, GitHub pages are part of GitHub.
+It is deployed directly from the *master* branch or any *other branches* of your choosing.
+The beautiful thing about using GitHub Pages is that it updates the feed as you *git push* changes to brach you are using to deploy.

 <details>